ptsteadman/notebook/log.md

 an apartment on West End Avenue constitute selling out.)
 There is a sociology of intellectual life.
 Podhoretz’s mistake was to overgeneralize from his own experience."

+### Tuesday, August 29th 2017

+Experiencing a nice income shock, despite the fact that my thoughts about lab are going through a reorganization.
+Hopefully I can put in the time necessary to pitch these pieces.
+I am interested in 'get rich quick' schemes.
+Because you really can get rich quick.